Chapter 5. Generating and Maintaining Logs with RDLogEdit

 The RDLogEdit Main Window

-Next comes the log's unique Name, assigned at the time the log was created, followed by it's Description.
+Next comes the log's unique Name, assigned at the time the log was created, followed by its Description.
 This is a free-form alpha-numeric label that can be used to record any information that might be useful to have appear on the log list (e.g. “This log for Sunday's show, don't modify!”).

 Next comes a column showing the owning Service.
-Each log is owned by exactly one service, which determines under what circumstances the log can be played and where electronic log reconciliation (ELR) data resulting from log playouts is sent (for an overview of Rivendell services, see Section 1.1.1.4, “Services”).
+Each log is owned by exactly one service, which determines under what circumstances the log can be played and where electronic log reconciliation (ELR) data resulting from log playouts is sent (for an overview of Rivendell services, see Section 1.1.1.5, “Services”).

 Next comes three “status indicator” columns (Music, Traffic and Tracks) indicating the log's degree of readiness for air.
 A red indicator indicates that the particular data element is required but currently missing, a green indicator indicates an element is required and present, while a white indicator indicates that an element is not required.
 Additionally, the TRACKS column contains a pair of numbers indicating how many completed voice tracks exist in the log versus how many total track markers exist (the subject of voice tracks and track markers will be covered in more detail below).
 When all three of these status indicators show either green or white, the summary status indicator (at the beginning of the log's entry in the list) will show as a green check mark, while a red indicator in any of these three fields will show a red ex.
 (NOTE: because a log sports a red ex does not indicate that the respective log cannot be played.
 It is merely a visual indicator to allow logs to be quickly "eyeballed" for completeness).